 The odd but charming corners, obtuse secrets, and quirky jokes that could have been easily sanded off in a normal production environment stayed in the game.
 It could be said that this game couldn’t have existed if it wasn’t made by one person, or if it did it wouldn’t have been nearly as successful.

 Undertale was created in Gamemaker Studio, a popular and inexpensive game design engine that makes 2d games possible for small teams and individuals.

-Bright Memory is the closest game on this list to a AAA studio quality video game–despite being among the games made by one person.
+Bright Memory is a 3D game made by one person, and it is the closest game on this list to a AAA studio quality video game.
 It proves that high quality graphics and gameplay are possible (if a little difficult) with a one person team.
 It features glossy visuals and first person shooting mixed with hack and slash action.
 The gameplay is unique and a bit tricky at first, but overall the game is an incredible product to be built by an individual.

 It was created by a Chinese developer named Zeng “FYQD” Xiancheng at the beginning of this year.
 According to Xiancheng he developed the game in his spare time.
 Currently only episode one has been released so far, but Xiancheng plans to release more.

 Bright memory was created in Unreal Engine 4—a powerful development tool for creating polished 3D games like this one.
 Unreal engine is available for free with a percentage taken in sales, so anyone could pick up a copy of this engine and produce a game of the same quality.

 Thomas Was Alone was developed by Mike Bithell and originally released as a flash based browser game in 2010.
 It has since been released on PC, mobile, Playstation 3 and 4, and Xbox One.
 The seemingly simple puzzle platformer stars oddly shaped cubes imbued with personality by a rich narration.